 Cryptocurrency is not actually stored in your physical wallet.
 All applications and wallet interfaces are simply different ways of accessing those coins in the blockchain, the ownership of which is predefined by your wallet.

-Hackers do not hack these wallet-companies, as there is nothing to hack: there is neither data nor currency storage.
+Hackers don’t hack these wallet-companies, as there is nothing to hack: there is neither data nor coin storage.
 Funds are always stored on the blockchain.

 Blockchain is a distributed ledger of information that cannot be changed after the event.
 It is impossible to fake previously recorded information and to change the data already entered into the blockchain.
 Transactions in the blockchain are irreversible.